Nomankey/node_crud/README.md

 **Query**
 * a database query is a similar action that is most closely associated with some sort of CRUD fucntion

+#### password
+password must be hashed by ons-sided function for security which is called determistic function
+* install bcrypt
+    * it's a library to help you hash passwords